-Although the products we offer are similar to those you’d find at a bank – our ethos is very different.
+Although the products we offer are similar to those you’d find at a bank, our ethos is very different.
 We’re a financial mutual, which means that we are owned by our members.
 Every member has an equal say on matters that affect the credit union – via voting at our Annual General Meetings – and our Board of Directors are elected from within the membership.

 As well as being a financial mutual, we’re also a social enterprise – so our over-arching ethos is to improve our community through financial empowerment and education.
 We’re committed to working with local organisations and employers to increase financial awareness in the wider community.
-This can be seen in our work with local charities and good causes, as well as our work with local businesses.
+This can be seen in our Giving Glasgow work with local charities and good causes, as well as our work with local businesses.

 One of our objectives is to promote financial wellbeing and empowerment throughout the Glasgow area.
 Our Employer Partner scheme is just one way we succeed in doing so.
 We currently work with over 100 employers from the greater Glasgow area, giving their employees access to easy savings, loans and mortgages.
 By becoming an employer partner, every employee that works for you can save directly from their wage.
 This, alongside our financial wellbeing presentations, can help support good money management and reduce stress and absenteeism commonly associated with poor money management.
-To find out more, check out our employer partner page.
+To find out more, check out our Employer Partner page.

 We have been promoting financial education since we opened in 1989, but over the past 10 years, we regularly hold financial education events in primary schools and high schools across the Glasgow area.
 In doing so, we hope that future generations will be capable of making healthy financial decisions throughout their lives.
+Check out our financial education page for more information.

 Please check first that you are eligible to apply: